dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-mime-messages/working-with-attachments-and-embedded-objects/_index.md

 eml.AlternateViews[0].LinkedResources.Clear(true);
 ```

-### **Extracting Embedded Objects**
+## **Working with Embedded Objects**

-This topic explains how to extract embedded objects from an email file.
 An embedded object is an object that was created with one application and enclosed within a document or a file created by another application.
 For example, a Microsoft Excel spreadsheet can be embedded into a Microsoft Word report, or a video file can be embedded into a Microsoft PowerPoint presentation.
 When a file is embedded, rather than inserted or pasted into another document, it retains its original format.
+The embedded document can be opened in the original application and modified.

+### **Extracting Embedded Objects**

+This topic explains how to extract embedded objects from an email file.
 The embedded document can be opened in the original application and be modified.
 To extract an embedded object from an email message, follow these steps:

 1. Create an instance of the [MailMessage](https://reference.aspose.com/email/net/aspose.email/mailmessage/) class.
 1. Load an email file in the [MailMessage](https://reference.aspose.com/email/net/aspose.email/mailmessage/) instance.